glitchkyle/socialink-backend/src/config/README.md

 # Configuration Directory
-Contains configuration files, such as the database configuration file
+Contains configuration files, such as the environment variable file and logger instance